Table of contents

 - Lead with the Most Important Stuff: Always put the highest quality and most important content first.
 You might consider creating a Gmail template with the featured content section at the top, right below the header.

-- Use Eye-Catching Visuals: It’s a good idea to lay your content around engaging graphics, including images, appealing videos, infographics, GIFs, etc. But always make sure you balance the text and images.
+- Use Eye-Catching Visuals: It’s a good idea to lay your content around engaging graphics, including images, appealing videos, infographics, slide templates, GIFs, etc. But always make sure you balance the text and images.
 Too much text can make things look a bit cluttered.

 - Organize Your Gmail Inbox: The more templates you create and the more emails you send, the greater the need for organization.
 To ensure that your Gmail templates are used most effectively, ensure that they are easily accessible.